-This article is about the 1914 Star and will explain how a soldier qualified for the medal, provide a description of the medal and help you to find its records.
+This article is about the 1914 Star and will explain how a soldier qualified for the medal and help you to find its records.
 The 1914 Star is often referred to as the Mons Star.
-I have written articles about the other British campaign medals of the First World War which can be viewed by clicking the links below:
+I have written articles about the other British campaign medals of the First World War as well as a variety of guides to help you research soldiers:

 I also offer a First World War Soldier Research Service.